Appearance

 | Successes to resume (testing) | 2 consecutive |

-After 30 seconds in the paused state, the system transitions to a testing phase and allows a limited number of operations through.
-If 2 consecutive operations succeed, trading resumes normally.
-If any operation fails, it immediately returns to the paused state for another 30-second cooldown.
+After 30 seconds in the paused state, TTMT moves to a testing phase and lets a limited number of operations through.
+Two consecutive successes resume normal trading.
+Any failure during testing sends it back to the paused state for another 30-second cooldown.

 Per-Account Isolation

-Each MetaTrader account has its own independent automatic safety pause.
-If your Demo account's broker is having issues, your Live account continues trading normally.
+Each MetaTrader account has its own independent safety pause.
+If your Demo account's broker is having issues, your Live account keeps trading normally.
 Problems on one account never cascade to another.

 TIP

-The safety pause state is visible in the dashboard header under the Trading Status indicator.
-If you see a yellow or red indicator, the safety pause may be active or in a recovery test.
+The safety pause is visible in the dashboard header under the Trading Status indicator.
+A yellow or red indicator means the pause may be active or in a recovery test.

 Global Broker Health Monitor